Maksim Kabakou - Fotolia

 In my experience there are three main drivers for the issues around data governance.

 - Cyber security used to be about network security: For quite a while, it was possible to treat the company network like a gated community.
 Security professionals were expected to cut corners and protect the community (the network) rather than go through the more expensive and laborious process of getting each dataset of potential value to go through a data classification process.
-That method no longer works, but getting governance structures to adjust back to placing data governance at the centre of their security universe is somewhat similar to asking a supertanker to make an immediate 90 degree turn and then drive across land for a few miles.
+That method no longer works, but getting governance structures to adjust back to placing data governance at the centre of their security universe is somewhat similar to asking a supertanker to make an immediate 90 degree turn and then drive across for a few miles.

 When all the structures and departments are geared up for certain roles and then the objectives change, it takes time to re-engineer and re-equip those roles.
 This leads on to the second challenge:

 - Not enough time allocated to security staff for training and education: The technology landscape is changing faster than ever.
 If you want your security professionals to keep pace, then just expecting them to be able to keep up by allocating a small amount of training time and budget will not serve you or your staff very well.
 I spend over 50% of my time on research and I barely keep up with the essentials.

 We need to recognise that security professionals need a much more sizable percentage of their time allocated to continuing professional education than most other roles.
 Isaca requires an average of 40 CPE [continuing professional education] hours per year for members to maintain their certifications.
 The reality is that most of us have to attain far more than the minimum.
 If you are an organisation struggling to recruit or retain staff, you might want to look at just how much ongoing training and education you offer security personnel.